Cynthia Enloe: Biography

 Ever since, Enloe's work has primarily focused upon how feminist and gendered politics have shaped the national and international conversations.
 Enloe focuses on the unfair treatment of women in globalized factory and the many ways in which women are exploited for their labor.
 She also critiques global as well as U.S. militarization, specifically the roles women play in combat.
 Enloe is not afraid to address security from a feminist perspective.
 She argues that the U.S. military model trains men to be the protectors of women and then produces an environment in which women are the victims of physical violence.
 One of Enloe's many contributions to feminist writings has been her coining of the term "feminist curiosity".
 It came about in 2003. when Enloe was giving a talk at Ochanomizu University, a historic women's university in Tokyo, Japan.
 She has said that she wanted to come up with a phrase that she felt could be understood in both English and Japanese, as her lecture was being translated for those who attended.
 Enloe created this idea of "feminist curiosity" as a way of saying that feminism is about the questions you ask, not just the answers you give.

 Having retired from Clark, Enloe is a research professor in the Department of International Development, Community, and Environment and is still a frequent and energetic lecturer.
-In addition to serving on the editorial board for scholarly journals such as Signs and the International Feminist Journal of Politics, Cynthia Enloe has written fifteen books, mostly published by the University of California Press.
+In addition to serving on the editorial board for scholarly journals such as Signs and the International Feminist Journal of Politics, Enloe has written fifteen books, mostly published by the University of California Press.
 Much of Enloe's research centers on women's place in national and international politics.
 Her books cover a wide range of issues encompassing gender-based discrimination as well as racial, ethnic, and national identities.
 She is also a member of the academic network of the Women's International League for Peace and Freedom.

 Enloe states that she has been influenced by many other feminists who use an ethnographic approach, specifically, Seung-Kyung Kim's (1997) work on South Korean women factory workers during the pro-democracy campaign and Anne Allison's 1994 work on observing corporate businessmen's interactions with hostesses in a Tokyo drinking club, Nightwork: Sexuality, Pleasure, and Corporate Masculinity in a Tokyo Hostess Club.
 Enloe has also listed Diane Singerman, Purnima Mankekar, and Cathy Lutz as people who have inspired and influenced her work.
 When asked how she defines feminism for herself, Enloe stated that "Feminism is the pursuit of deep, deep justice for women in ways that change the behaviors of both women and men, and really change our notions of what justice looks like."
 She has been awarded honorary doctorates by Union College (2005), the University of London's School of Oriental and African Studies (2009), Connecticut College (2010), the University of Lund, Sweden (2012), and Clark University (2014).